Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

 Reliability and security reinforce each other

-Security reasoning is mandatory for senior system design
+Security reasoning belongs in senior system design

 In interviews and production work, engineers are expected to justify architecture decisions with explicit risk and threat trade-offs.